 Then click Record (i.e. the red circle button) and begin speaking in your normal voice for a few seconds, and then click Stop (i.e. the yellow square button).

 Look at the Waveform Display for the audio track you just created.
 The Vertical Ruler to the left of the Waveform Display provides you with a guide to your audio levels.
 Try to keep your recording levels between 0.5 and -0.5, averaging around 0.3 to -0.3.
 It is OK to have a few spikes go outside the 0.5 to -0.5 range, but avoid having any go beyond the 1.0 to -1.0 range, as this will generate distortion.
-If necessary, adjust Audacity's microphone volume to keep your audio within the proper ranges.
+If necessary, adjust Audacity's microphone volume to keep your audio within the proper ranges (more information).

 In Audacity, you set the Project Sampling Rate and Sample Format in your Preferences (under the 'File' menu selection).
 Click the 'Quality' tab: